Maths

 Accreditation in mathematics is vital for any post sixteen pathway pupils undertake and providing them with a course suited to their abilities is a decision that is undertaken by the mathematics department in conjunction with parents/carers and, most importantly, the pupils themselves.

 Decisions about when to progress a pupil through the units of work is based on the security of the pupil’s understanding.
 Pupils who grasp concepts rapidly and securely are challenged through problem solving activities and exam style content.
 Those who are not sufficiently fluent within a particular stage are given time to consolidate their understanding through additional practice before moving on.
-Topic content within Schemes of Work (both long and medium term) is sequenced to provide opportunity for pupils to revisit previously learned concepts and knowledge and understand their relation to new topics.
+Topic content within Schemes of Work is sequenced to provide opportunity for pupils to revisit previously learned concepts and knowledge and understand their relation to new topics.